When do you need a licence to operate a tractor?

 What training should you have before operating a tractor?

 While there are no courses or qualifications you need to undergo to operate a tractor you must be able to clearly demonstrate your ability to perform the tasks related to your work as well.
-This includes having a clear, in-depth knowledge of health and safety regulations and potential hazardous situations.
-Hazardous situations where utmost care much be taken are:
+This includes having a clear, in-depth knowledge of health and safety regulations and potentially hazardous situations.
+Hazardous situations where utmost care is taken are:

 - there is a risk of the tractor overturning and ROPS and seat belts have not been fitted